jschobben/colorscad/3mfmerge/README.md

 That means it doesn't have to be manually installed, although if it isn't then the initial build takes longer and an active internet connection is needed during the configuration stage.

+To disable this automatic downloading, and instead fail the build if Lib3MF is not installed, add parameter `-DFETCHCONTENT_FULLY_DISCONNECTED=ON` to the `cmake ..` command described below.

 The colorscad.sh script expects a binary called '3mfmerge' in the '3mfmerge/bin/' dir, which is the default output location of the build.